marytts/marytts-wiki/MaryInterface.md

 ## Examples of use
 ### Call the service in your web browser
     http://localhost:59125/process?INPUT_TYPE=TEXT&AUDIO=WAVE_FILE&OUTPUT_TYPE=AUDIO&LOCALE=DE&INPUT_TEXT=%22Hallo%20Josef!%22
-You will get a wave file, which can be downloaded or played in the browser.
+You will get a wave file, which can be downloaded or played directly in the browser.

 ### Simple curl call from command line (e.g. bash)
     curl http://localhost:59125/process?INPUT_TYPE=TEXT&AUDIO=WAVE_FILE&OUTPUT_TYPE=AUDIO&LOCALE=DE&INPUT_TEXT=%22Hallo%20Josef!%22 | aplay
+The file is directly piped to aplay, which immediatly plays the WAV stream.

 ### Simple text-to-speech with default settings